LC-Linkous/sweep_python/README.md

         MAX_RES = [[0.01, 0.02, 0.01]]   # Maximum resolution for search
         E_TOL = 10 ** -3                 # Convergence Tolerance.
 For Sweep, this should be a larger value
-        MAXIT = 5000                     # Maximum allowed iterations (useful for debug) SEARCH_METHOD = 1                # int search 1 = basic_grid, 2 = ...
+        MAXIT = 5000                     # Maximum allowed iterations (useful for debug) SEARCH_METHOD = 1                # int search 1 = basic_grid, 2 = random_search,
+                                                #3 = bayesian_search, 4 = gradient_search

 ```

 #### basic_grid

-The basic grid search uses the current position of a particle (or agent), and increments it one step towards the upper bounds based on the
-defined problem space.
+The basic grid search uses the current position of a particle (or agent), and increments it one step towards the upper bounds based on the defined problem space.
 It can use 1 or more particles (or agents) to search a space.
 If one particle is used, it will start at the lower bound of the decision space, and increment based on the minimum resolution until the particle reaches the maximum boundary limit.

 Resolution is a multi-dimensional vector to allow for tuning in all dimensions of the input space.

 This method does not tend to converge with a small error tolerance.

+#### random_search

+The random search generates NO_OF_PARTICLES agents in order to search the defined problem space.
+Each agent is independent and does not move from its initial generated position.

+#### bayesian_search

+#### gradient_search

 ### Multi-Object Optimization
 The no preference method of multi-objective optimization, but a Pareto Front is not calculated.
 Instead the best choice (smallest norm of output vectors) is listed as the output.